Reports of two missing Britons after yacht sinks off coast of Egypt

 There are reports that four Britons were on board the vessel south of the coastal town of Marsa Alam and two of them remain missing.

-Amr Hanafy, governor of the Red Sea region, said the yacht was carrying 31 tourists and 14 crew.
+Amr Hanafi, governor of the Red Sea region, said the yacht was carrying 44 people.

+Twenty-eight people were saved by rescuers, with 16 people, including four Egyptians still missing, Mr Hanafi said on Monday evening.

 A spokesperson for travel trade organisation Abta said: “We have been in contact with our members to see if they had any customers on the ship affected by this incident.”